 What Cancer Screenings Does PP Offer?

-In its 2018-2019 annual report, Planned Parenthood lists the services it currently provides.
+In its 2018-2019 Annual Report, Planned Parenthood lists the services it currently provides.
 This list included 566,186 cancer screening and prevention services.
 Under this umbrella are things like pap tests and HPV vaccinations.
 Also included in that number are 265,028 services for “breast care.”
 This refers to the same kind of breast exam that a woman can do on her own at home.
 The doctor will feel for lumps.
-He also checks for any other problems.
 If he finds something of concern, he will provide a referral for a mammogram at an outside facility.